 - We will not require the use of a specific credit provider, but we will approve the use of credits nonetheless.

 - We do not determine the cost of credits -- those are determined by the seller and the market.

 Conservation Credit Providers and Salmon Recovery Resources

-For projects in the Hood Canal credits may be available through the Hood Canal Coordinating Councils In-Lieu-Fee program.
+For projects in the Hood Canal basin, credits may be available through the Hood Canal Coordinating Council.
 Please contact: